epifab/tydal3/README.md

 ## Support

-Tydal supports a fair amount of SQL syntax, including *joins*, *subqueries*, *aggregation functions* and more, although it's obviously not exhaustive.
+Tydal supports a fair amount of SQL syntax, including *joins*, *subqueries*, *union*, *aggregation functions* and more, although it's obviously not exhaustive.
+For a complete list of supported features please refer to [this documentation](support.md).
-The project is open source and you're welcome to collaborate.
+The project is open source, and you're welcome to collaborate.

 ## Testing